ristea/cycle-transformer/README.md

 -----------------------------------------
 ## License

-This code is released under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
+This code and data set is released under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

 ## Code for CyTran